zuplo/docs/docs/handlers/websocket-handler.md

   }
 },
 ```

+## Handler Options

+The WebSocket Handler can be configured via `options` property.
+It has the
+following configuration properties

+- `rewritePattern` - the URL the incoming pathname will be appended to.

 Similar to other handlers using `rewritePattern`, it supports Javascript string
 interpolation syntax and can be used to shape the URL based on data from the